EliahKagan/weighted-intervals/README.md

 interesting code is in [`wi.py`](wi.py).*

-The algorithm used here could be implemented in just about any language, including JavaScript, but I&rsquo;ve use Python, which I think is a nice language for *expressing* algorithms to humans while still letting them run (albeit not always as fast as in some other languages).
-By Python code does not traditionally run in web browsers.
+The algorithm used here could be implemented in just about any language, including JavaScript, but I&rsquo;ve used Python, which I think is a nice language for *expressing* algorithms to humans while still letting them run (albeit not always as fast as in some other languages).
+But Python code does not traditionally run in web browsers.

 The web version of weighted-intervals uses [Pyodide](https://pyodide.org/en/stable/) to run a Python interpreter in the